{{flagHref}}

 Where is Europium commonly found?

-What are typical applications of Europium?
+What are the common uses of Europium?

-How is Europium processed for industrial applications?
+How is Europium prepared for industrial application?

 About the author